BillyWei01/Packable/README.md

 ## 1. Overview
 Packable is a well designed data interchange format.  <br>
 It has been impleamented multiple languages , which is effective and easy to use. <br>
-It can be used for object serialization/deserialization, message encapsulation, etc. for local storage or network transmission.
+It can be used for object serialization/deserialization and message pack up, to storage or RPC.

 Packable has the following advantages:
 1. Fast encoding/decoding